WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README4.md

 Hopefully you've now got one short tick at the 12 o'clock position.
 But we want **60** ticks this size.
 You probably realise this is going to need a loop - in fact it's a **repeat 60 times** loop.

-At this point we need to make a very slight change to the size of the circle around the clock.
-If the thickness of the circle is large the circle will obscure part of the tick marks, so we will make the circle slightly bigger to avoid this problem. **Change** the line of code which draws the circle to this:
+At this point we need to make two slight changes to the circle code.
+If the thickness of the circle is large the circle will obscure part of the tick marks, so we will make the circle slightly bigger to avoid this problem.
+Because we make the circle bigger we also need to change the turtle's starting position. **Change** two of the lines of code which draws the circle to this:
 ```
+grid_turtle.goto(clock_radius + circle_thick*clock_radius/2, 0)
 grid_turtle.circle(clock_radius + circle_thick*clock_radius/2)
 ```